poornibadrinath/accessibility/README.md

 - 9/10 routes were precise in Munich with OSM API
 - 7/10 routes were precise in Vienna
-- 2/10 routes were precise in Bengaluru (the reason being a lot of missing accessibility data that hasn't been updated on the map.
+- 2/10 routes were precise in Bengaluru (the reason being a lot of missing accessibility data that hasn't been updated on the map)

 ### Impact percentage: